 The Treasurer will assist delinquent taxpayers to develop a payment plan as part of the application process.

-Setting Up Payment Automatic Bank Withdrawals
+Setting Up Automatic Bank Withdrawals

 If you or someone you know needs help with delinquent taxes don't despair.
-There are local agencies that may be able to help you with delinquent taxes IF you qualify.
+There are local agencies that may be able to help you with delinquent taxes if you qualify.
 View the Hardship Agencies List (PDF) to contact an agency for assistance.